cilium/cilium/design-cfps/README.md

 have a high level of confidence that their designs are viable and will be accepted.

-NOTE: This is process is not mandatory.
+NOTE: This process is not mandatory.
 Anyone can execute on their own design without going through this process and submit code to the respective repos.
 However, depending on the complexity of the design and how experienced the developer is within the community, they could greatly benefit from going through